Gofnax/Glem_Language/README.md

 ### System Requirements:
 To run the Glem Language Interpreter, you will need:
 * Python 3.6 or higher and pip (Python's package installer) installed on your machine
-* Our repository cloned to your local machine
+* Our repository cloned to your machine
 <br>

 ### Installing PLY Module: